 - Network interface: VM1-NIC1 is selected.
 A VM can have multiple network interfaces (NIC).
 Each NIC can have unique effective security rules.
 When troubleshooting, you may need to view the effective security rules for each NIC.

 - Associated NSGs: NSGs can be applied to both the NIC and the subnet the NIC is connected to.
 In the picture, an NSG has been applied to both the NIC and the subnet it's connected to.
 You can click on the NSG names to directly modify rules in the NSGs.

 - VM1-nsg tab: The list of rules displayed in the picture is for the NSG applied to the NIC.
 Several default rules are created by Azure whenever an NSG is created.
 You can't remove the default rules, but you can override them with rules of higher priority.
-To learn more about default rules, read the NSG overview article.
+Learn more about default security rules.

 - DESTINATION column: Some of the rules have text in the column, while others have address prefixes.
 The text is the name of default tags applied to the security rule when it was created.
 The tags are system-provided identifiers that represent multiple prefixes.
 Selecting a rule with a tag, such as AllowInternetOutBound, lists the prefixes in the Address prefixes blade.

 - Download: The list of rules can be long.
 You can download a .csv file of the rules for offline analysis by clicking Download and saving the file.

 - AllowRDP Inbound rule: This rule allows RDP connections to the VM.